I had been working for myself in the corporate world as a recruiter...until I got divorced.

 away and was being taken out by pompiers (firemen) in a white body bag secured by blue tie-downs.

-It felt like just a normal day in Paris.
+It felt like just another normal day in Paris.